The best VR headsets in 2023

 The Meta Quest Pro, in essence, is a souped-up version of the Meta Quest 2.
 The improved controllers are a particular highlight here, featuring a sleek, comfortable design that feels more premium than similar motion-based gamepads.
 And comfort really is the key word here, as the Quest Pro is well-suited for longer gaming sessions thanks to a cushioned headband.

 The Meta Quest Pro's hand-tracking shows an improvement over the Quest 2.
 While not quite as accurate as the Valve Index or even PSVR 2, it's a welcome upgrade that helps most VR games play even smoother than before.
 One slight drawback, however, is the headset's relatively short battery life when used standalone.
-It's the one key flaw with the headset that we hope to see addressed with the upcoming Meta Quest 3.

 - Read more: Meta Quest Pro review

-Best VR headset FAQ
+Best VR headset - FAQs

 Do you need a PC to use VR?